amatthew21/masked-emoji-website/client/README.md

             npm run start
         ```

-        This will start the development server, and you should be able to access the Standard Checkout Page in your browser at `http://localhost:3000` (or the port specfied in the terminal output).
+        This will start the development server, and you should be able to access the Advanced Checkout Page in your browser at `http://localhost:3000` (or the port specfied in the terminal output).

 ### Additional Notes